 - Privacy (#3 on list): Safeguarding institutional constituents’ privacy rights and maintaining accountability for protecting all types of restricted data.

 - Digital Integrations (#5 on list): Ensuring system interoperability, scalability, and extensibility, as well as data integrity, security, standards, and governance, across multiple applications and platforms.

 - Data-Enabled Institution (#6 on list): Taking a service-based approach to data and analytics to reskill, retool, and reshape a culture to be adept at data-enabled decision-making.

-- Data Management and Governance (#8 on list): Implementing effective institutional data governance practices and organizational structures.
+- Data Management and Governance (#8 on list): Implementing effective institutional data governance (also called data intelligence) practices and organizational structures.

 The Educause 2019 list communicates much of what we have said at IData over the past few years.
 We agree that data should be a focus at higher education institutions as improvements will translate into big advances.
 And improvements are necessary to give students, professors, and administrators increased access to data.
 Data needs to be unlocked and accessible so that it can be trusted and made actionable.
 Greater effectiveness and efficiency are achieved when data is governed, managed and integrated better.
 IData helps institutions understand the necessary data components (find the data, clean it, standardize it, safeguard it) as well as assisting with integration.

 Now is the time to follow the Educause’s and IData’s advice.
 Also check out IData’s data governance resources page.

 IData has a solution, the Data Cookbook, that can aid the employees and the institution in its data governance and data quality initiatives.
 IData also has experts that can assist with data governance, reporting, integration and other technology services on an as needed basis.
 Feel free to contact us and let us know how we can assist.